adrian-lang/adrian.cgen/docs/design.rst

 ---------------------
 - maybe there must be some kind of context object where ``CFuncDescr`` and ``CVarDescr`` (what about ``struct``\ s?) are "registered"
-- some essential things from C are missing (e.g. getting/setting item from/of array); this has to be designed :)